WordPress/contributor-handbook/pathways/about.md

 # About Pathways

 WordPress is a massive project with dozens of teams, each with their own handbooks, tools, and processes.
-That's a strength — but for someone new, it can be hard to know where to begin.
+For someone new, it can be hard to know where to begin.

 This effort started with [WP Credits](https://wordpress.org/education/credits/), where an influx of student contributors highlighted just how much easier onboarding could be.
-Pathways give all contributors a single starting point — pulling together the key links, steps, and context you need so you can spend less time searching and more time contributing.
+Pathways give all contributors a single starting point by pulling together the key links, steps, and context you need so you can spend less time searching and more time contributing.

 ## What are pathways?